How To Clean Car Emblems and Grilles

 You can also use this method to clean all hard-to-reach areas on your bumper, especially if those parts aren’t painted but are made of hard plastics.
 Those are usually areas around fog lights and even fake exhausts at the back of your vehicle.

-If your car has a stainless steel grille, you might want to polish it after washing the car.
-Using some gentle metal polish will do the task.
 Just pour a bit of polish paste onto a clean microfiber towel and polish it into the grille.
 When you’re finished and the grille is clean from dirt, dust, swirl marks, and scratches, wash and dry it again.